hraberg/Shen.java/README.md

 Is a work in progress - it really doesn't work yet.
 The main [Shen JVM port](https://www.assembla.com/code/shen-on-java/git/nodes) is done by Joel Shellman and might be used for [Babel](http://www.shenlanguage.org/babel/babel.htm), Mark's IDE project.

 It's loosely based on [`shen.clj`](https://github.com/hraberg/shen.clj), but has no dependency on Clojure.
-The implementation is all in [`Shen.java`](https://github.com/hraberg/Shen.java/blob/master/src/shen/Shen.java).
-Started as an interpreter using [MethodHandles](http://docs.oracle.com/javase/7/docs/api/java/lang/invoke/MethodHandle.html) as a primitive.
+Started as an [interpreter](https://github.com/hraberg/Shen.java/blob/master/src/shen/Shen.java) using [MethodHandles](http://docs.oracle.com/javase/7/docs/api/java/lang/invoke/MethodHandle.html) as a primitive.
 This is pretty experimental, and this entire project acts as a playground for various JDK 8 and JVM language stuff.

 The idea is to compile this down to bytecode eventually.
 Note that I don't vouch for any of the implementation details regarding this - I'm learning as we go.